HappyRay/testscribe/README.md

 Are you looking for an intuitive tool to help improve your code and coding skills?

 This tool can help.
 It will
-- ask for inputs only and show you the test result
+- ask for inputs only and show you the test result.
 - take care of the repetitive and boring part of unit testing such as invoking the target function, creating files and functions with proper conventions, generating the assertions...
-- interactively prompt for the mock object's behavior in context with the call stack
+- interactively prompt for the mock object's behavior in context with information such as the call stack.
 - generate complete working test code, which can serve as regression tests, examples and basis for further customization.
 - and more.
 Please see the complete documentation.